 Now this was the life.

-Speeding down the roads of beautiful Monaco behind the wheel of a Lambo, my cock in the mouth of some supermodel.
+Speeding down the roads of beautiful Monaco behind the wheel of a Lambo, some supermodel fawning over me.

 No responsibilities to a multibillion-dollar company.

 No annoying dad breathing down my neck.